-Between 1993 and 2002, 64 editions of JazzChord were published by the Jazz Co-ordination Association of New South Wales.
+Between 1993 and 2002, 53 editions of the bi-monthly magazine JazzChord were published as part of the National Jazz Co-ordination Program.
 This folder includes a selection of articles from those editions.
 Articles published in JazzChord appear on this site also in the JOHN CLARE, JAZZ CO-ORDINATION, BOOK REVIEWS, CONTRIBUTIONS and OBITUARIES folders.
 Readers can click on the INDEX button for a list of articles in this folder.

 DEATH OF THE BOSS